 - 1. firesim (Default): rocket chip-based targets.
 These include targets with either BOOM or rocket pipelines, and should be your starting point if you're building an SoC with the Rocket Chip generator. - 2. midasexamples: the Golden Gate example designs.
 Located at sim/src/main/scala/midasexamples, these are a set of simple chisel circuits like GCD, that demonstrate how to use Golden Gate.
-These are useful test cases for bringing up new Golden Gate features. - 3. fasedtests: designs to do integration testing of FASED memory-system timing models.
+These are useful test cases for bringing up new Golden Gate features. - 3. bridges: tests for firesim-lib bridges.
+These have more dependencies and involve more logic than midasexamples. - 4. fasedtests: designs to do integration testing of FASED memory-system timing models.